-Jamie Oliver’s Get Ahead Gravy is the perfect accompaniment to any roast meat.
+Jamie Oliver’s Get Ahead Gravy is the perfect accompaniment to any roast.
+Make it ahead of time for maximum flavour with minimum stress!

 When it comes to roast dinners, I think the gravy can make or break the meal.
 And as someone who needs lashings and lashings of hot gravy with her roast potatoes, I take no chances in this department and always try to make my gravy ahead of time.